 Router Timeout (60-600): Specifies the time interval in seconds the Multicast router waits to receive a message before it times out.
 The possible field range is 60 - 600 seconds.
-The default timeout is 125 seconds..
+The default timeout is 125 seconds.

-Max Learned Entry Value (1-256): Specifies the max learned entry value for MLD Snooping.
-The field range is 1-256.
+Max Learned Entry Value (1-1024): Specifies the max learned entry value for MLD Snooping.
+The field range is 1-1024.
 The default is 256.

-Click Apply to implement changes made.
+Click Apply to make the configurations take effect.
 Press the Edit button under Router Port Setting, and select the ports to be assigned for MLD snooping for the VLAN, and press Apply for changes to take effect.